DoviniJ/iPRSue/README.md

 ID_5 ID_5 1
 ```

 7) Gd.txt - This is a .txt file which contains scaled (column standardized) genotype matrix with the dimension discovery_sample_size x number_of_snps (e.g. 800 x 1,000), of the discovery individuals.
 Note that the file has neither row nor column headings.
+(Note: Gd_reduced.txt file contains discovery genotype information for 5 SNPs and is generated to support BLUE estimates where number of individuals cannot be less than number of SNPs)

 8) Gt.txt - This is a .txt file which contains scaled (column standardized) genotype matrix with the dimension target_sample_size x number_of_snps (e.g. 200 x 1,000), of the target individuals.
 Note that the file has neither row nor column headings.
+(Note: Gt_reduced.txt file contains target genotype information for 5 SNPs and is generated to support BLUE estimates where number of individuals cannot be less than number of SNPs)

 9) mydata.fam - This is a file associated with the PLINK binary format file which contains the following columns in order.
 The example dataset has 1,000 individuals.
 Note that the file has no column headings.
 This follows the PLINK .fam file format.
 * family ID (FID)